-Are the global environmental policies currently enabling the transition from fossil fuel to renewable energy?
-Can we, therefore, agree that the world is currently on an unsustainable path?
-As of 2012, the world has approximately emitted 9.7 billion tonnes of carbon dioxide into the atmosphere due to the use of fossil fuels (World Resources Institute).
-In 2019 the projected carbon dioxide emissions had consequently risen to about 37 billion tonnes (Global Carbon Budget 2019).
+The world needs a real renewable energy transition plan implemented asap from an environmental, economic, and political perspective.
+But are the global ecological policies currently enabling the transition from fossil fuel to renewable energy?
+Can we agree that the world is now on an unsustainable path?
+As of 2012, the world has emitted 9.7 billion tonnes of carbon dioxide into the atmosphere due to fossil fuels (World Resources Institute).
+In 2019 the projected carbon dioxide emissions had risen to about 37 billion tonnes (Global Carbon Budget 2019).
 How could such development in carbon emissions be sustainable?

 Zero Carbon Emissions and the Paris Agreement

 Firstly, the world needs the transition from fossil fuel to cut carbon dioxide emissions to 0% (zero carbon emissions).
-The goal of zero emissions aims consequently to keep the annual world temperature increase rate below 1.5° Celsius.
-By doing that the global community would therefore meet The Paris Agreement recommendations. to the contrary, the Emission Gap Report 2020 finds that the global temperature will increase by 3° Celsius.
-Despite the drop in Emissions in 2020 due to COVID19 Pandemic, the world is far from achieving the goals.
+Zero emissions aim to keep the annual world temperature increase rate below 1.5° Celsius.
+By doing that, the global community would therefore meet The Paris Agreement recommendations. to the contrary, the Emission Gap Report 2020 finds that the global temperature will increase by 3° Celsius.
+Despite the drop in Emissions in 2020 due to the COVID19 Pandemic, the world is far from achieving its goals.
 In other words, these Outcomes do not meet the Paris Agreement recommendations.
-But most alarming issue is the increase in global carbon emissions after the COVID19 Pandemic.
+But the most alarming issue is the increase in global carbon emissions after the COVID19 Pandemic.

-Currently, renewable energy contributes to only small share of the global energy consumed (IEA (2020), Global Energy Review 2020, IEA, Paris).
-For us to realize any significant change, the world should increase this percentage to about 40% to 80%.
-This means that the policies should encourage or create competitiveness between renewable energy and fossil fuels.
+Renewable energy contributes to only a tiny share of the global energy consumed (IEA (2020), Global Energy Review 2020, IEA, Paris).
+The world should increase this percentage to about 40% to 80% to realize any significant change.
+The policies should encourage or create competitiveness between renewable energy and fossil fuels.
 The competition can be with or without the need for government support in the transition period.

 Local and Global Renewable Energy Transition Policy